Updated by Lexi Rodrigo on March 10, 2018

 Quick Tips About Costs

-The only one of those six points that’s *always* a high priority for pretty much anyone who’s looking for a new LMS is the free trial or forever free plan, because it makes your final decision much easier if you can actually try out the LMS you’re considering.
+The only one of those six points that are *always* a high priority for pretty much anyone who’s looking for a new LMS is the free trial or forever free plan, because it makes your final decision much easier if you can actually try out the LMS you’re considering.

 But even if there’s no free trial, some LMS providers offer live demos to show you what they can do.
 Others have monthly plans with low costs, so don’t discount the idea of paying a token fee for a month to find out what’s inside the best-looking LMS.